 Located just a few hours drive from Vancouver, a stop in Seattle is not a great idea to get a rest from driving but with so much to see in the city itself, it's a great opportunity to explore and take in more attractions.

-Discover the Space Needle, the iconic building that almost everyone will recognise, or visit the institutions created in Seattle, from grunge music to Starbucks coffee.
+Discover the Space Needle, the iconic building that almost everyone will recognize, or visit the institutions created in Seattle, from grunge music to Starbucks coffee.
 There's also a lot of history to explore while you're in town and some fascinating museums and galleries.

 Then there is, of course, the city's place in the entertainment industry.
 From being known for the blockbuster “Sleepless In Seattle” and the Emmy Award winning “Frasier” tv show, to having some of the most beloved sports franchises in the country.